Austin Parks and Recreation

 Final Concept

-The final concept includes the following elements:
+The final concept included the following elements:

 • Maintaining the historical character of the site